Search This Blog

 June 22 Race: Heat Escape

 Well into the 90’s It didn’t feel hot out on the water in the decent winds we enjoyed for two good races.
-The race was followed by our storm-delayed ritual of sock burning and poetry to celebrate barefoot weather (see separate post- coming soon).
+The race was followed by our storm-delayed ritual of sock burning and poetry to celebrate barefoot weather (see separate post- here).

 John and Levi Gall set up a fine course for the wind out of the west.
 Cindy Bartlett, Nate Schloss, Margaret Powers and her guest June did a flawless job of officiating.
 Beth Auld and Kevin Preuss organized the race and the volunteers.
 Arlene Truex’s “Race Central” was buzzing with activity as usual.
 Thanks to all!